Creek can automatically archive and publish your station's radio shows.

 - 1 hour of installation included.
-(I'll call you on the phone, and help you hook things up over the phone or Zoom.)
+(I'll help you hook things up over the phone or Zoom.)

 Easy install: Just add audio and Internet.

 The best way to archive your station's audio is from inside your studio, directly from an audio source, and with a dedicated archiving device.

 After recording each show, it uploads the audio to Creek – which is like WordPress but for radio.

 Then, this uploaded audio can be integrated with your website (see below for more).